 - The Authority began offering NJCLASS loans in 1991, pursuant to P.L.
 1991, c.
-268 - The Authority services all NJCLASS loans in-house, including: - Standard NJCLASS loans (10-, 15-, or 20-year repayment options) - NJCLASS Consolidation loans (25- or 30-year repayment options; consolidation is available only for borrowers of two or more NJCLASS loans) - NJCLASS Refinance loans (10-year or 15-year repayment options) - Borrowers of NJCLASS loans must meet credit underwriting and other criteria: - o Minimum income required: \$40,000 from either student borrower or cosigner(s) - Minimum credit score required: 670 - o Student must not have an outstanding default on a federal or state student loan - o Verification of student's enrollment at eligible postsecondary institution - Certification by institution that loan amount does not exceed total cost of attendance minus all grant and scholarship aid for which the student qualified - Postsecondary institution verifies each student's academic progress - Postsecondary Institutions' Eligibility to Participate is Reviewed Annually - NJCLASS loans may only be used to pay for certified costs of degree or certificate programs at accredited postsecondary education institutions that are eligible to participate in federal Title IV financial aid programs - Institutions must have federal three-year cohort default rate below 25% - Total NJCLASS loans by purpose based upon outstanding NJCLASS loan balance as of June 30, 2019 is depicted in the pie chart below:
+268 - The Authority services all NJCLASS loans in-house, including: - Standard NJCLASS loans (10-year, 15-year, or 20-year repayment options) - NJCLASS Consolidation loans (25-year or 30-year repayment options; consolidation is available only for borrowers of two or more NJCLASS loans) - NJCLASS Refinance loans (10-year or 15-year repayment options); HESAA's ReFi+ loans are available for borrowers with NJCLASS and federal Parent PLUS loans as well as school-certified private educational loans. - Borrowers of NJCLASS loans must meet credit underwriting and other criteria: - Minimum income required: \$40,000 from either student borrower or cosigner(s) - Minimum credit score required: 670 - Student must not have an outstanding default on a federal or state student loan - Verification of student's enrollment at eligible postsecondary institution - Certification by postsecondary institution that loan amount does not exceed total cost of attendance minus all grant and scholarship aid for which the student qualified - Postsecondary institution verifies each student's academic progress - Postsecondary Institutions' Eligibility to Participate is Reviewed Annually - NJCLASS loans may only be used to pay for certified costs of degree or certificate programs at accredited postsecondary education institutions that are eligible to participate in federal Title IV financial aid programs - Institutions must have federal three-year cohort default rate below 25% - Total NJCLASS loans by purpose based upon outstanding NJCLASS loan balance as of June 30, 2020 are depicted in the pie chart below: